 An internal product is software that your organization does not offer for sale to others, but uses to support its various business activities.
 Internal products generally satisfy the needs of users internal to your organization or enables your organization to satisfy the needs of its customers.

-What Is a Parking Lot Diagram A parking lot diagram is a way to visually communicate status of work on a product in the context of major blocks of functionality intended to deliver a specific outcome.
+A parking lot diagram is a way to visually communicate status of work on a product in the context of major blocks of functionality intended to deliver a specific outcome.
 The parking lot diagram uses boxes to indicate the relationship between the different levels in a product functionality hierarchy, and uses color to indicate the status of significant functionality.

 A persona defines a typical user of a product.
 They help you understand the context in which people use the product to help guide your design decisions.